 Premier League kits 2020/21 – rumours and confirmed team kits

-Premier League kits are already starting to hit shelves in anticipation of the 2020/21 season which is right around the corner, hot on the heels of the last campaign.
+The majority of teams have shown their hand now, with Manchester United the latest to unveil their striking new home kit.

-Numerous teams have unveiled at least one of their snazzy new uniforms ahead of the new season which will start on 12th September.
+Fans are already occupied by the transfer window, but will hope to see new signings parading new shirts as and when big-money deals go through.

-Chelsea have already worn two new kits since football returned during lockdown, while others waited for various kit deals to expire and the season to end before revealing their new designs.
+Chelsea have already worn two new kits since football returned during lockdown, while others waited for various sponsorship and manufacturing deals to expire before being able to reveal their new designs.

 There are plenty of manufacturer changes to come this time around while bold designs have already caught social media attention lately.